3NO37/woocommerce-kenya/README.md

 ### === Test the Solution ===
-You can test the solution by accessing this page [WooCommerce Checkout Test](https://techstars.co.ke/woocommerce/).

 * Add item to cart
 * Proceed to check out
 * Add different locations to deliver to
 * Make sure you fill in all the required fields
-See the price changine
+== See the price changing

+You can test the solution by accessing this page [WooCommerce Checkout Test](https://techstars.co.ke/woocommerce/)